 Writing Chinese characters

-Similar to writing Japanese, you can use your current keyboard to ‘write’ Chinese characters obviously also for the Chinese language.
-All thousands of characters can be searched by writing the pinyin equivalent.
-The translation into pinyin of the following sentence in English would be:
+Once you switched to Chinese, you should be set to write Chinese characters using pinyin.
+You can use A-Z letters on your current QWERTY keyboard to ‘write’ Chinese characters.
+All thousands of characters can be searched by writing the pinyin equivalent of the characters.

 Use your keyboard letters A-Z to enter pinyin input: Nǐ de péng yǒu qù nǎ ‘er?